zaneali1/RetroMobilePhones/README.md

 the match for the word and adds a space and 'C' which removes the last entered character (or entire word if the word has been 'accepted').
 This program creates a GUI which implements the T9 algorithm with a predictive feature.

-## Engineering Philosophies/Patterns Implemented
+## Engineering Principles/Patterns Implemented
 - **Model-View Seperation:** Features such as predictive text, typing and deleting characters are contained in Model classes such as *DictionaryModel* and
 *MapDictionary*, while the GUI is built in a seperate View class.
-This Model-View seperation provides a functionality that is totally independent of the user interface
+This supports separate development of the model and user interface layers, and allows easy porting of the model layer to another user interface.

 - **The Observer Pattern:** The view is set to be an observer which is notified by any state changes in the model.
 This pattern is demostrated in the program where two 'views' are created; when a change happens to one view, the other is updated accordingly.